 If a natural diamond is examined between two polarizing filters placed at a 90-degree angle to one another it will soften display a bright crosshatched or mosaic pattern of interference or “strain” colours.
 This occurs due to the stresses which are placed upon the natural diamond whilst it was forming in the earth’s mantle or during its eruption to the surface.
 As Man-Made diamonds form in a controlled environment with no fluctuations in pressure or changes in stress levels, they correspondingly exhibit no strain or weak-banded strain pattern.

 The major issue that the GIA have identifies is in the identification of very tiny diamonds, or melee which can include both natural and Lab Created synthetic diamonds.
 To assist the jewellery trade to overcome this issue the GIA has developed an automated instrument that enables the testing of very small diamonds and as part of their ongoing research program on Man-Made they have recently also set up a CVD growth facility where they are able to produce their own Synthetic diamonds for study.

 The best way for a consumer to find out whether a diamond is natural or Lab Created is to always request a certificate upon purchase of the gemstone ask for its certificate (you should not buy diamonds that are not accompanied by such a document).
-Diamond certificates issued by the GIA will indicate if the stone is a Synthetic or a natural diamond.
+Diamond certificates (see below) issued by the GIA or IGI will indicate if the stone is a Synthetic or a natural diamond.